worace/clarke-coin/iteration_1.markdown

 3. `4 bytes` **Output Counter** - How many outputs are included
 4. `Variable` **Outputs** - One or more transaction outputs

+__Looking up Transaction Outputs__

+One thing to note about this structure is that within a transaction, we simply stack the outputs (and inputs) back to back in an array.

+Thus if we want to refer back to a specific output in a subsequent transaction, we'll need to first identify which transaction it is contained in, and then identify the _index_ of that output within the sequence of that transaction's outputs.

 #### Transaction Output Structure

 When encoding a transaction output into a transaction, we'll use